 Mapping the Art World

-The goal of this course is to familiarize students with the institutions that have historically played an essential role in shaping the art market including private dealers, galleries, collectors, auction houses, critics, and museums.
+The goal of this course is to familiarize student with the institutions that have historically played an essential role in shaping the art market including private dealers, galleries, collectors, auction houses, critics and museums.

 We examine the central figures of the global contemporary art ecosystem.
-Students will learn about dealers and gallerists with global footprints, advisors who travel the world to attend art fairs, curators of international exhibitions and biennials, and artists who show their work around the world.
-Students will come to understand and contexualize the issues central to the art world as a part of what is now a global art economy.
+You will learn about dealers and gallerists with global footprints, advisors who travel the world to attend art fairs, curators of international exhibitions and biennials, and artists who show their work around the world.
+You will come to understand and contextualize the issues central to the art world as a part of what is now a global art economy.

-In addition to lectures and presentations, students will attend weekly field studies in the exhibition rooms of Christie’s where they will engage directly with some of the finest specialists of fine and decorative art in the world.
-These field studies give the students uncommon insight into the important art market issues of valuation, autheticity and evolving global collecting paterns.
+In addition to lectures and presentations, you will attend weekly field studies in the galleries of Christie’s where you will engage directly with some of the finest specialists of fine and decorative art in the world.
+These field studies give rare insight into the important art market issues of valuation, authenticity and evolving global collecting patterns.
 Specific emphasis is on the inner workings of the auction house.

-The class concludes with a study trip to Art Basel Miami where students will have the opportunity to engage directly with art market professionals.
+The class concludes with a study trip to Art Basel Miami where you will have the opportunity to engage directly with art market professionals.